-Hume also denied that humans have an actual conception of the self, positing that we experience only a bundle of sensations, and that the self is nothing more than this bundle of causally-connected perceptions.
-Hume's compatibilist theory of free will takes causal determinism as fully compatible with human freedom.
+David Hume also denied that humans have an actual conception of the self, positing that we experience only a bundle of sensations, and that the self is nothing more than this bundle of causally-connected perceptions.
+David Hume's compatibilist theory of free will takes causal determinism as fully compatible with human freedom.
 David Hume's views on philosophy of religion, including his rejection of miracles and the argument from design for God's existence, were especially controversial for their time.

 Hume influenced utilitarianism, logical positivism, the philosophy of science, early analytic philosophy, cognitive science, theology, and many other fields and thinkers.
 Immanuel Kant credited David Hume as the inspiration who had awakened him from his "dogmatic slumbers."

 Hume was seen as a forerunner of logical positivism, a form of anti-metaphysical empiricism.
 According to the logical positivists, unless a statement could be verified by experience, or else was true or false by definition, then it was meaningless.